AgnitumuS/ubjs/tutorials/migrations.md

   - XXX-major
   - YYY-minor
   - ZZZ-patch
 All parts are padded by 0 to be a three letter.

-For example migration to a model version `2.15.1` MUST starts from `002015001`.
+For better human readability version can be written in `.` or `_` notation - a 3 group of digits (3 digit max) separated by either `.` or `_`.
+Such versions are transformed to 9-digits notation just after reading a file names and all other operations (sorting, comparing, inserting in ub_migration table) are done with normalized file names.

 In case migration is a folder all files inside a folder SHOULD begin from 3 digits - and order in which it will be applied.
 Example: